ziotom78/audiotagedit/README.md

 # License

-The program is released under a MIT license.
+The program is released under the GPL3 license.
 See the file [LICENSE.md](./LICENSE.md).